 Inshore fishing will slow to nearly a stop as water temperatures cool.
 Offshore fishermen will target a mixed bag of fish, from bottom fishing for black sea bass and triggerfish to trolling for wahoo.
 Blackfin tuna will be caught jigging, along with large amberjack.
 While king mackerel will be the most prevalent fish caught while trolling, don’t be surprised to see a dolphin or large billfish around due to the close gulf stream water.
 Late in the month big bluefin tuna may begin to show, with some being caught trolling conventional gear and some caught jigging heavy standup tackle.

 While there can be some good fishing on a pretty day during December, January, and February, there is not enough business for us to keep the store open every day during this period.
 Tradewinds stays open through November, but within a week or two after Thanksgiving we are normally closed for the season.
 Typically, we also open every day between Christmas and New Years for the visitors that enjoy spending the holiday week at Ocracoke.
 We keep a phone number posted on the door for anyone that may be visiting and need tackle while closed.
-Unless we happen to be open, visitors needing assistance during December, January, and February should just give us a call.
+Unless we happen to be open, visitors needing assistance during December, January, and February should just call the number posted on the door.
 We’ll be happy to ride the bicycle to the shop for anything from a pack of hooks to a new rod and reel.

 See recent catches and read the current fishing reports at Tradewinds Tackle on Facebook or on our home page.
 For more information on what to expect fishing Ocracoke year round see our fishing page here.